- Jim Flannery

 Rock You Like a Hurricane

-Built in 1975 for the Canada Winter Games, the Sportsplex (as it was then known) was designed for a multitude of purposes.
+ENMAX Centre opened its doors in 1974, in anticipation of the 1975 Canada Winter Games.
+The Sportsplex (as it was then known) was designed for a multitude of purposes.
 The stadium converts easily to a number of different applications for curling, concerts, hockey, basketball, banquets, etc.

-Beginning in 2010, the ENMAX Centre underwent a major facelift, with $34 million in upgrades.
-New features include new luxury suites, a new scoreboard and sound system, new press facilities, new locker rooms for the teams, and a new restaurant and lounge on upper level of the north end.
+Beginning in 2009, the ENMAX Centre underwent a major facelift, with $34 million in upgrades.
+New features included new luxury suites, a new scoreboard and sound system, new press facilities, new locker rooms for the teams, and a new restaurant and lounge on upper level of the north end.

 Food & Beverage 3

 There are five primary concession stands around the arena: two each on the east and west sides and one on the north end.
 Depending on which concession you step up to, you’ll find some different menu options.
-The three stands to the north of the building all share a fairly standard arena menu that includes fairly conventional concession fare, including cheeseburgers ($6.00), hot dogs ($4.25), popcorn ($5.00 for a regular), and fries ($4.60).
+The three stands to the north of the building all share a fairly standard arena menu that includes fairly conventional concession fare, including hot dogs ($5.50), popcorn ($6.75 for a regular), and fries ($5.25).
+Pizza ($7.50) is also available at some spots.
+If you’re looking for something in particular, you may want to shop around at each stand as the menus do vary from place-to-place.

-There are also a few other specialty stands, including a kiosk with mini doughnuts ($4.00), one with specialty coffees, a Hawaiian shaved ice stand and a Mini-Melt ice cream dots stand.
-There is also a modest selection of beer on tap ($6.25), coolers, hi-balls and wine (all $6.25) available at the stands, but not much in the way of selection.
-All things considered, the main concession stands are fairly pedestrian in their pricing, options, and quality.
+There are also a few other specialty stands, including a concession with specialty cocktails (Pina Coladas, Caesars, etc), one with specialty coffees, a Hawaiian shaved ice stand and a roasted nuts stand.
+There is also a modest selection of beer on tap ($7.50), coolers, hi-balls and wine ($7.75-$8.50) available at the stands.
+All things considered, the main concession stands are fairly pedestrian in their pricing, options, and quality, but there’s usually also a feature item on the menu, so you might give that a shot if you’re looking for something unique.

 Upstairs in the Canadian Western Bank Lounge there is a row of seats right up front allowing fans to watch from the lounge’s vantage point as well as a number of tables that give you a view of the ice surface.
 Further back, there are more tables for a real dining experience with a detailed and delicious-looking menu.
 The lounge opens two hours before game time, so this is an excellent option for pre-game dining in a very nice location prior to a Hurricanes game.